pontaberglund/Evaluaute-Code-Edits/README.md

 ### 2. Run the analytics notebook

 Open `notebooks/analytics.ipynb` and run the code blocks to extract results from the responses in `data/model_responses.json` and view them as graphs.

+### 3. Run separate files to view incorrect responses

+Run any file in `src/evaluators` to print the failed responses.